absolute-quantum/cats-blender-plugin/README.md

 #### 0.7.1
 - Added: Model: The Full Body Fix is now an toggleable option
-  - If you get the "spine lenght zero" warning in Unity you can ignore it as it shouldn't break anything But if it really does cause issues uncheck this option
+  - If you get the "spine length zero" warning in Unity you can ignore it as it shouldn't break anything But if it really does cause issues uncheck this option
 - Added: Copy protection: Added "Go to Documentation" button